BrijendraSingh/BrijendraSingh.github.io/_posts/2022-05-07-mobile-test-strategy.markdown

 **Do you see a problem in this approach ?**
 Earlier stated approach may not be directly applicable to your project.
-As your app may have specific need , function and target user {: .notice}
+As your app may have specific need, function and target user

 ## Your app may have unique requirements
-understanding business behind the app, stakholders mindset and technical feasibilty is important.
+understanding business behind the app, stakholders mindset and proposed technical arcitecture is important.

 ## You should seek answer to these questions first
 - Who are the various stakeholders on who quality would be dependent?